 Once a section is locked, anyone trying to access it will need to input the correct password.
 But, do remember:

-- It’s vital not to forget the password, as Microsoft cannot retrieve it for me.
+- It is important to remember the password, and Microsoft cannot retrieve it for me.

-STEP 1: Open the page I want to share within OneNote.
+STEP 1: Open the page I want to share.

-STEP 2: In the menu bar, I click on ‘File’ and then ‘Share’.
+STEP 2: I click on File and then Share.

-STEP 4: Select the format – typically Word or PDF – if I want the recipient to view the content without the need to have OneNote.
+STEP 4: Select a format like Word or PDF.
+This allows the recipient to view the content without having to open OneNote.

-- For OneNote for Windows 10: I use the ‘Print’ function to ‘print’ to PDF which allows me to save pages, sections, or entire notebooks in a universally readable format.
+- For Windows – I use the Print option to print the entire notebook in a readable format.

 These workarounds ensure that, no matter the platform restrictions, I can export the content from my OneNote notebooks in a format that suits my needs.